 Important Disclosure: The information provided on this page is for educational and informational purposes only and should not be considered financial, tax, or legal advice.
 Individual financial situations vary, and you should consult with a qualified financial professional before making any financial decisions.

-Products such as Fixed Indexed Annuities (FIAs), Indexed Universal Life (IUL) insurance policies, Indexed Whole Life (IWL) insurance policies, and related financial strategies involve specific terms, conditions, fees, and risks that may vary by carrier and individual circumstances.
+Products such as Fixed Indexed Annuities (FIAs), Indexed Universal Life (IUL) insurance policies, Indexed Whole Life (IWL) insurance policies, participating whole life insurance policies (including those used within the Infinite Banking Concept / Debt Action strategies), and related financial strategies involve specific terms, conditions, fees, and risks that may vary by carrier and individual circumstances.
+Dividends on participating whole life policies are not guaranteed and depend on the issuing mutual insurance company's experience.
 Guarantees are backed by the financial strength and claims-paying ability of the issuing insurance company.
 Policy loans and withdrawals reduce the policy's cash value and death benefit and may have tax consequences.

 Comparisons to 401(k), IRA, 529, brokerage, and UTMA accounts are general illustrations of structural differences, not recommendations.
 Surrender charges, free-look periods, withdrawal provisions, crediting methods, caps, participation rates, and tax treatment vary by product, carrier, and state.